thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 There is a usual debate about the belonging of the markup languages -like HTML- in the set of the formal languages.
 We will not enter this debate, but as the markup files must be red and understood by developers, they are relevant for the cognitive complexity theory.
 Thus, we will include them in this set.

-Now, we can define what is a *code snippet*:

 ##### -> Separator
 > **Definition**